 Accept one another, then, just as Christ accepted you, in order to bring praise to God.

 Here’s a tip; to become better at accepting others, start by believing the best in others.
 Here’s an example, if you have a meeting with someone and they happen to be 10-20min. late or they just don’t show up, don’t think to yourself how irresponsible they are.
-Instead, think the best in them and pray for them, maybe something came up that was a big deal (traffic accident, emergency medical appt., emergency at school or at the house, etc.).
-Then, the next time you do connect make it a point to follow up.
+Instead, think of the best in them and pray for them; maybe something came up that was a big deal (traffic accident, emergency medical appt., emergency at school or at the house, etc.).
+Then, the next time you do connect, make it a point to follow up.
 Allow them to explain what happened and own it.
 Maybe they were irresponsible, but it’s not your place to pass that judgment.

 BASIC #5 – Help People Feel Significant